noeltoivio/noeltoivio.github.io/index.md

     <source src="sumoball_action.mp4" type="video/mp4">
 </video>

+## Personal Projects
 [Sumo Ball](sumo_ball.md)

 ![Picture of Noel Toivio](noeltoivio.jpg)

 ___

-*When I was a kid I believed being a game developer meant scratching game discs by hand all day.
+*"When I was a kid I believed being a game developer meant scratching game discs by hand all day.
 And I still wanted to become one.
-My idea of making games has changed a lot since then, but my passion stays the same.*
+My idea of making games has changed a lot since then, but my passion stays the same."*

-Feel free to reach out!
+### Feel free to reach out!

 [Resumé/CV](NoelToivio_CV.pdf) | [LinkedIn](https://www.linkedin.com/in/noel-toivio/) | noel@toivio.se